SimoneSantoro21/Brain_MRI_Segmentation/README.md

 | Jaccard Index     | 0.466|
 | Dice coefficient  | 0.636|

-After that, a evaluation_metrics.csv file will be saved in the same directory in which prediction outputs are stored.
+After that, an "evaluation_metrics.csv" file will be saved in the same directory in which prediction outputs are stored.

 ## References